MerginMaps/docs/src/howto/project/settingup_forms_settings.md

 - Open the project
 - Select **Record** and add a point
 - The form will appear
-- Under **Location** tab, you can see the default pre-populated values :
+- Under **Location** tab, you can see the default prepopulated values :

 ![slider](./input_forms_defaults.png)